Ames Counseling Center

 We highly recommend pre-marital counseling for couples planning to get married.
-Research indicates that how partners treat each other before they marry predicts if they will get a divorce later!
-We can show what these divorce predictors are and how NOT TO DO THEM!!
-The material we share from PREP helps couples reduce their chances of divorce.
+Research indicates that how partners treat each other before they marry predicts if they will get a divorce later.
+We can help identify these divorce predictors and how to avoid them.

 What about spiritual issues?

 We understand that spirituality is a fundamental way of life for many people.
-We seek to help partners harness their relationship with God to improve their own attitude, to give them strength and to give them guidance on how to live.
-We do not seek to convert clients to any particular faith, but are available to help them use the faith they already may have.
-We go at the client’s pace and do not force spirituality upon anyone.
+We help people harness their relationship to spirituality to provide strength and guidance on how to live.
+We do not seek to convert our clients to any specific understanding of spirituality but are available to help you use the spiritual resources you already have or have interest in developing.

-NOTE: if you are NOT interested in spiritual things, don’t worry.
+We go at your pace and if you are not interested in spiritual things, don’t worry.
 Our task is to help you with the problems you present to us.
-We may ask about your interest in spiritual things and if this is not an area you want to explore we respect your decision.
+We may ask about your interest in spirituality and if this is not an area you want to explore, we respect your decision.

 Do you prescribe medications or offer medication management?